frdedynamics/reg-tek-labs/source/texts/lab2.rst

     #.
 Turn on stuff
     #.
 Get to the user interface thru a browser
     #.
 Have fun
     #.
-Tune the PID manually (feel free to use the auto tuner, but do some additional tuning)
+Tune the PID manually, also use the auto tuner.
     #.
 Get a score
     #.
 Win